 Cookies begin storing information upon your connection to the website, labeling your data with an ID uniquely related to your computer.
 This allows the website to gather information unique to you and your previous activity on the website.

 However, preventing websites and apps from using cookies and monitoring your activity can’t stop advertisers from tracking you if you willingly provide them with your email address.
+Email addresses can also be extremely personal, as someone can use them to find out information such as where you went to school and your ethnicity.

 What kind of technology do these companies use to track me?